A Feasibility Test for Linear Interference Alignment in MIMO Channels with Constant Coefficients: Discussion and Computer Simulations

-In this section, we show that the proposed feasibility test provides consistent results in agreement with those found in the literature.
+In this subsection, we first show that the proposed feasibility test provides consistent results in agreement with those found in the literature.
 Moreover, we also discuss scenarios for which the existing DoF outer bounds are not tight.
-Although the feasibility test has been evaluated on a vast amount of scenarios, here we only show a selection of the most representative cases\footnote{The reader is invited to test the feasibility of an arbitrary alignment problem at \url{http://www.gtas.dicom.unican.es/IAtest}.}.
+The feasibility test has been evaluated on a vast amount of scenarios, including those covered in \cite{BreslerCartwrightTseToappear} and \cite{Razaviyayn1}, and since its results have always been consistent with all previously known results, here we only show a selection of the most representative cases.
+Some additional examples can be found in \cite{Gonzalez2012}.\footnote{The reader is invited to test the feasibility of an arbitrary alignment problem at \url{http://gtas.unican.es/IAtest} where the Matlab source code for the floating point test is also provided.}

 \begin{example_scenario} First, consider the simple $(3\times 3,2)^2$ system, which has been already studied in \cite{Yetis10}.
 Although this system is proper, it is infeasible since it does not satisfy the 2-user outer bound given by \eqref{eq:DoF}.
 Our test also shows that this system is infeasible. \end{example_scenario}